Physical Therapist Resume Examples

 - Showcase experience with electronic health records (EHR) systems and familiarity with healthcare compliance standards.

-- Include examples of continuing education courses or workshops that showcase your commitment to staying updated on industry practices.
+- Include examples of continuing education courses or workshops that surface your commitment to staying updated on industry practices.

 - Include irrelevant work experience that does not pertain to physical therapy or patient care.